krlvm/ClassicSearch/README.md

 * **UNINSTALL.cmd** - install DLL for reducing address bar height and restore modern search experience
 * **DisableModernSearch-CurrentUser.cmd** - disable modern search experience for current user
 * **RestoreModernSearch-CurrentUser.cmd** - restore modern search experience for current user
-* **DisableModernSearch-AllUsers.cmd** - disable modern search experience for current user
+* **DisableModernSearch-AllUsers.cmd** - disable modern search experience for all users
-* **RestoreModernSearch-AllUsers.cmd** - restore modern search experience for current user
+* **RestoreModernSearch-AllUsers.cmd** - restore modern search experience for all users

 It is also possible to have modern search enabled with tiny address bar - just execute `RestoreModernSearch-AllUsers.cmd` after installation.